 The power of the analysis is that it can detect asymmetries in the surface relief.
 For example, a terrain that shows sawtooth waves will contain even harmonics (note the weak harmonic in Figure 4), while a terrain that contains symmetric square or rolling pseudo-sinusoidal waves will contain odd harmonics.
 Additionally, for the surface shown above, much detail may be obscured by a long-wavelength trend in the underlying terrain.
 The slope for the “rough road” example of Figure 4 is fairly large and this contributes to a strong 1/S2 tail above a certain wave number, i.e. a linear slope in real space generates a inverse squared response in reciprocal space according to Fourier analysis.
 This can also be inferred by the reduction of noise at high wave numbers, since a static slope is deterministic and dominates over the stochastic fluctuations.

-This all comes out of Fourier series decomposition of periodic waveforms, but here we apply it to stochastically varying waveforms – stochastic profiles are very prevalent in artificial and natural terrain, as we will describe next.
+These insights derive from a the Fourier series decomposition of periodic waveforms, but here we apply this technique to stochastically varying waveforms – stochastic profiles are very prevalent in artificial and natural terrain, as we will describe next.

 In the following sections, we will look more closely at the spectra features of aquatic and land terrain.